aspose-cells/Aspose.Cells-API-References/english/javascript-cpp/series/_index.md

 ### upBars {#upBars--}

 Readonly.
-Returns an DropBars object that represents the up bars on a line chart.
+Returns a DropBars object that represents the up bars on a line chart.
 Applies only to line charts.

 ```javascript
 upBars : DropBars;